How to Write a Character-Driven Book

-This Hub offers discussion and guidance to help anyone who wants to learn more about writing character-driven books.
+This article offers discussion and guidance to help anyone who wants to learn more about writing character-driven books.
 I am a former college professor (of journalism/mass communications) who is also a novelist, a lifelong consumer and writer of fiction stories, as well as an astute observer of people.
-These credentials, along with the fact that I am a self-taught and self-published writer of fiction (my pen name is Beax Rivers), provide me with knowledge and experience I am using in this Hub to examine:
+These credentials, along with the fact that I am a self-taught and self-published writer of fiction novels and short stories that have been widely read, provide me with knowledge and experience I am using in this article to examine:

 - What can drive a story.